bennettp123/home-stuff/README.md

 -   private -- instances are not assigned a public IPv4 at launch; outbound access only
 -   isolated -- instances do not have outbound access to the public internet

 Typically, on a private subnet, outbound IPv4 is routed through a NAT gateway.
 However, NAT gateways are expensive, so instead, the gateway instance routes IPv4 traffic to the public internet.
-IPv6 traffic is routed through an egress-only internet gateway, which has no cost.
+IPv6 traffic is routed through an egress-only internet gateway, which, unlike a NAT gateway, has no cost above that of the data transfers.

 The VPC operates within a single AZ.
 This has a few advantages: